iamEvanYT/PythonPublisher/README.md

 The following parameters are used for configuring the script:

+- `useSys`: If disabled, it will ignore values given from command line.

 - `useEnv`: If enabled, use values from `.env` file instead of the values below.
 This offers better security.
 If `universeId` is defined in `.env`, the value in the script will be ignored and `.env` will be used.

 - `timeToRun`: This is the time that this script will update your place.
 Get a timestamp [here](https://www.epochconverter.com/).